 This is the best VPN app I have found.
 It needs ExpressVPN subscription.
 VPN is service, which can encode your Internet connection.
 It’s not only protection against hackers, but your ISP can’t monitor your Internet activity and you can get out of government censorship or access, for example, “Czech only” websites from Slovakia (and many more countries) using server in Czech republic.
 In some countries, like China and UAE, are VNP services illegal.

 You can download ExpressVPN on the App Store:

 Extensions & Widgets

 Copied is a clipboard manager.
-It helps you watch your clipboard history while you are running this app in iDevice’s multitasking due to Apple’s restrictions.
-It send data to iCloud and then sync with all your iDevices and Macs.
+It helps you watch your clipboard history while you are running this app in iOS device’s multitasking (due to Apple’s restrictions).
+It send data to iCloud and then sync with all your iOS devices and Macs.
 It offers custom keyboard for whole iOS, where you can save your often used phrases or codes and paste them with one tap.